Tengku Hazman: International goals

-Coaching career
+Managerial career

 After his playing career ended, Hazman turned to coaching and has coached youth teams of Kelantan and T-Team.
 He acted as assistant coach to Mustafa Kamal during Terengganu II's 2018 Malaysia Premier League season, and subsequently took over as acting head coach in August 2018 after Mustafa was sacked due to his failure to avoid Terengganu II's relegation to Malaysia FAM League.
 In this capacity, Hazman succeeded in leading the club to win the inaugural Malaysia Challenge Cup, beating UKM F.C., 4–2, on aggregate in the final.